-On January 14th the “treatyite” members of Sinn Féin and the IRA, in line with the settlement reached in London, began to form a transitional “Provisional Government of Ireland” under the chairpersonship of Collins (meaning Southern Ireland rather than the Irish Free State which would not come into formal existence until December of 1922).
+On January 14th the “treatyite” members of Sinn Féin and the IRA, in line with the settlement reached in London, formed a transitional “Provisional Government” under the chairmanship of Collins (this administration remained in place until December of 1922).
 However many of those in the interim body retained their membership of the Aireacht.
-Collins was now the head of the Provisional Government and the minister of finance in the Republican Government while Griffith later served as the minister for external affairs in the Provisional Government while holding the office of the President of the Republic.
-Though some people were clearly in one administration or the other, a majority found themselves with a foot in both camps as the rival authorities remained entangled well into the following summer.
+Collins was now the Chairman of the Provisional Government and the Minister of Finance in the Republican Government while Griffith later served as the Minister for External Affairs in the Provisional Government while also holding the office of the President of the Republic.
+Though some people were clearly in one administration or the other, a majority found themselves with a foot in both camps as the rival authorities remained entangled until the end of the year.

-Meanwhile Dáil Éireann continued to function as the legislature of the Republic even as plans were laid for it to be subsumed into a treaty-required “Provisional Parliament” (the latter destined to become the assembly of the Free State).
+Meanwhile Dáil Éireann itself continued to function as the legislature of the Republic even as plans were laid for it to be subsumed into a treaty-required “Provisional Parliament” (the latter destined to become the assembly of the Free State).
 This process was made more complex by Britain’s insistence that the largely theoretical “House of Commons of Southern Ireland“, the UK-enacted home rule parliament for the twenty-six counties, was the only lawful legislature in the south until the Provisional Parliament took its place.
 In British eyes the Dáil remained an illegal entity, the chief cause of an armed rebellion against the authority of the crown.
-Yet for most of 1921 and 1922 they found it necessary to deal with its political and military representatives on an almost daily basis in both countries.
+Yet for most of 1921 and 1922 London found it necessary to deal with its political and military representatives on an almost daily basis.

-In January of 1922 the Provisional Government sought the loyalty of pro-agreement units by reorganising them as the Irish National Army (INA) with its chairperson, Michael Collins, as their new commander-in-chief.
+In January of 1922 the Provisional Government sought the loyalty of pro-agreement military units by reorganising them as the Irish National Army (INA) with Michael Collins as their new commander-in-chief from June onward.
 The core of this force was the IRA’s elite Dublin Guard, a previous amalgamation of the Intelligence Unit or “Squad” attached to Collins’ GHQ spy department in the capital and the Dublin Brigade’s Active Service Unit.
-It was to be joined by the seventy-strong Belfast City Guard, also made up of pro-treaty volunteers, in February.
-While this controversial policy gifted the political and military leadership of the Provisionals to one man, supported by Griffith and his metropolitan colleagues, it also facilitated the supply of munitions and equipment from the UK to a force directly under the control of Sinn Féin’s breakaway faction (the British expected this force to suppress domestic opposition in Ireland to the treaty should it be required).
-One of the first signs of this new relationship was the adoption of British infantry uniforms, dyed a dark green, by the former guerillas.
+It was to be joined in February by the seventy-strong Belfast City Guard, also made up of pro-treaty volunteers.
+While this controversial policy eventually gifted the political and military leadership of the Provisionals to one man, supported by Griffith and his metropolitan colleagues, it also facilitated the supply of munitions and equipment from the UK to a force directly under the control of Sinn Féin’s breakaway faction (the British expected this force to suppress domestic opposition in Ireland to the treaty should it be required).
+One of the first signs of this new relationship was the adoption of British infantry uniforms, dyed a dark green, by the former guerrillas.